benny10ben/Emberr-Private_Productivity/README.md

 ### Short term

-- UI / UX improvements
+- UI / UX and performance improvements
 - Keyboard shortcuts for the desktop app
+- Support for ARM based desktops
 - Improved Kanban and gallery views for the database block
 - Login/credentials block to store important info (hopefully with autofill too)
 - Improved local AI